 Key dates for Clearing 2023

 Clearing opens on the 5th of July 2023 and the deadline for clearing is the 17th of October 2023.

 We advise parents and students to prepare for Clearing well in advance.
 Taking a few hours to research alternative courses and university options will significantly reduce stress and improve outcomes.
 On results day, if you are utilising Clearing, working quickly against a pre-selected shortlist will give your child the most choice from courses with available places.

 Not every course at every university will be in Clearing.
 Popular courses at particularly competitive universities, including UCL and Imperial, are unlikely to feature.
 Oxford University and Cambridge University do not offer places through UCAS Clearing at all.

 To prepare for Clearing, students should be armed with a list of courses they would consider based on a range of various grade outcomes.
 They can quickly check those courses on results day.
 Although clearing traditionally provided lower entry requirements, don’t assume that this will still be the case.
-As a result of the turbulence and increased competitiveness since 2020, last year competitive universities such as Leeds and Exeter, were not at all flexible with their entry requirements for Clearing and SLT expects this trend to continue in 2022.
+As a result of the turbulence and increased competitiveness since 2020, competitive universities such as Leeds and Exeter were not at all flexible with their entry requirements for Clearing.
+SLT expects this trend to continue in 2023.

 How to use Clearing

 It is well worth seeking advice from your child’s school or contacting the UCAS helpline to help guide you through the next steps.
 If you would like a more personalised and focused service, please call us; we will guide you through every step of the Clearing process.